-- a) Explain by diagram how he can divide the area to fulfill his purpose. - b) By using the crop pattern which values are depicted by the farmer. - 37.
+- a) Explain by diagram how he can divide the area to fulfill his purpose. - b) For same base and between the same parallels write the relation between area of triangle and parallelogram formed. - 37.
 In the adjoining figure, the point D divides the side BC of \triangle ABC in the ratio m:n.
 Prove that ar (\triangle ABD): ar (\triangle ADC) = m:n.

 38. ABCD is a parallelogram.
 E is a point on BA such that BE= 2EA and F is a point on DC such that DF = 2 FC.
-Prove that AECF is a parallelogram whose area is one third the area of parallelogram ABCD.
+Prove that AECF is a parallelogram whose area is one third of the area of parallelogram ABCD.

 39. In the adjoining figure, two parallelogram ABCD and AEFB are drawn on opposite sides of AB.
+Prove that

-Prove that ar (Parallelogram ABCD) + ar (Parallelogram AEFB) = ar (Parallelogram EFCD)
+$$ar(\Box ABCD) + ar(\Box AEFB) = ar(\Box EFCD)$$